themofaithful/NetflixDataAnalysisSQL/README.md

 GROUP BY LTRIM(RTRIM(director_split.value))
 ORDER BY TotalCount DESC, director;
 ```
-**Objective:** Count the number of movies and tv series that each director has produced in different columns with a TotalCount column Movies + TV Shows) for each director
+**Objective:** Count the number of movies and TV series that each director has produced in different columns with a TotalCount column Movies + TV Shows) for each director

 18b.
-Count the number of movies and tv series that each director has produced in different columns, with TotalCount column (Movies + TV Shows) for each director, including percentage split of Movies vs TV Shows for each director.
+Count the number of movies and TV series that each director has produced in different columns, with TotalCount column (Movies + TV Shows) for each director, including percentage split of Movies vs TV Shows for each director.
 ```sql
 SELECT
     LTRIM(RTRIM(director_split.value)) AS director,